 Project and Award Period

-Awardees must provide a detailed report of the progress of the project and the use of funds every quarter at the time of requesting reimbursement, beginning from the date the Memorandum of Understanding between the awardee and the State of Iowa is fully executed.
+Awardees must provide a detailed report of the progress of the project and the use of funds every quarter, beginning from the date the Memorandum of Understanding between the applicant and the State is fully executed.

 Type of Award

 Awards will be awarded to employers who are expanding an existing program or creating a new program.
 Applicants will be evaluated based on the employer business size compared to the size of workforce not proficient in the English language when awarding funds.
 There is no maximum amount for this award.